 - Bacterial and Yeast Infection

 Bacterial and yeast infections are commonly seen as secondary to the underlying skin disease (most commonly allergies).
 These organisms normally reside on the surface of the skin (commensal organisms) just like they do in the mouth and GI tract of all animals.
 The allergies weaken the skin’s immune function and allow entry through the skin thus leaving the dog more susceptible to these secondary bacterial or yeast infections.
 Thankfully, these infections remain localized to the skin.

 Symptoms of Allergies on Dog’s Paws

-You don’t need a lab to see signs of allergies and inflammation on your dog, just a close observation is enough to make you know your dog is inflamed.
+You don’t need to be a microbiologist to see signs of allergies and inflammation on your dog, just a close observation is enough to make you know your dog is inflamed.
+However, microscopic evaluation from your veterinarian is the only way to tell if bacteria or yeast have set up shop.
 Just because your dog is irritated on the paws doesn’t mean the other parts are not inflamed as well.
-Carefully check the eyes, nose and skin.
+Carefully check the eyes, nose, and skin.